jkurdys/Vericast/README.md

 ![Control and Test Group User Counts by Gender](images/Control_and_Test_Group_User_Counts_by_Gender.png)

-Notable oversampling in Alabama, Mississippi, North Carolina and Tennessee ran contrary to a more general trend to undersample the test group in the remaining location distributions.
+Notable oversampling in Alabama, Mississippi, North Carolina and Tennessee ran contrary to a more general trend to undersample the test group in the remaining locations.

 ![Control and Test Group User Counts by State](images/Control_and_Test_Group_User_Counts_by_State.png)